mundue/MMTrackingController/README.md

 MMTrackingController is a singleton instance.
 You invoke all methods by first calling +[MMTrackingController sharedTrackingController].

-In you application delegate you must do at least the following:
+In your application delegate you must do at least the following:

     #import "MMTrackingController.h"